Alexander-Milligan/Introduction-to-Git-Github/README.md

 <h1>Course Conclusion </h2>
     <p>Once you have finish Module Eight you have finish the course and are asked to follow the course completion steps below.
 Thank you very much for following this course.</p>
     <b><p>Congratulation & Well Done</p></b>

 <h1>Course Completion Steps</h2>
     <p>Once all modules have been completed please send your github repository url to SaltireCourses@gmail.com, where your course will be evaluated and marked.
-You one be contacted within two weeks of sending your course link and you will get your certificate of completion as well.</p>
+You will be contacted within two weeks of sending your course link and you will get your certificate of completion.</p>

 </div>